"Standards Conversion Lag" is an artifact generated by converting a segment of video from one frame rate to another.

-Standards Conversion Lag refers to an artifact generated by converting a segment of video from one frame rate to another.
-Standards Conversion Lag impacts the technical quality of an asset.
-The customer experience is negatively impacted by the poor quality conversion, which may introduce additional artifacts such as ghosting, warping, or blurring.
-Any derivatives of the asset will also be of poor or unusable quality, and may possibly introduce further artifacts.
+Standards Conversion Lag impacts the Technical Quality of the Asset.
+Customer experience is negatively impacted by the poor quality conversion, which may be introducing additional artifacts such as ghosting, warping, or blurring.
+An element derived from this mezzanine will produce poor or unusable quality, and possibly introduce further artifacts.

 Artifacts exist in both frame by frame and full speed playback; it contains a non I-Frame cadence and interlacing is clearly noticeable.